-To be excused for appointments, the student should bring a note from the parents to the office before 8:10 a.m.
+To be excused for appointments, the student should bring a note from the parents to the office before 7:45a.m.
 The student will be given an early dismissal slip that should be submitted to the teacher whose class s/he will be leaving.